doina1234/genome_analysis_pipeline_update/README.md

 -->make your ringplot pretty on the anvio server... (this could help: https://merenlab.org/2016/11/08/pangenomics-v2/)

 ### Download cgmlst alleles
-- Download alleles as fasta from into `path/databases/{data_source_speciesname}/alleles/`, add in `config.yaml --> cgmlst: true` before running pipeline.
+- Download alleles as fasta from into `path/databases/{data_source_speciesname}/alleles/`, add in `config.yaml --> cgmlst: true` before running the pipeline.
 	- cgmlst.org
 	- chewbbaca.online